Project-Platypus/Rhodium/README.md

 ### Prerequisite Software ###

 Please install all software listed below.
+You should allow all three programs to update your PATH environment variable.

   * [Python 2.7 or 3.5](https://www.continuum.io/downloads) (we strongly recommend using Anaconda Python, especially on Windows)
   * [Git](https://git-scm.com/downloads)